notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 The difference between the sync and async versions is that:
-- for the sync methods, TensorFlow.js just goes ahead and calls `readPixels`, which instantly blocks and causes sadness
+- for the sync methods, TensorFlow.js just goes ahead and calls `readPixels`, which instantly blocks and causes sadness.
 - for the async methods, it creates a ["fence"](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/fenceSync) (think of it like a fancy WebGL `setTimeout`), and then calls a different method, [`getBufferSubData`](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/getBufferSubData) when that fence is hit.
 Unlike `readPixels`, this doesn't block the UI thread